An Introduction to Micronutrients

 vitamin C

-Riboflavin (added as Riboflavin)
+Riboflavin (added as riboflavin or riboflavin 5-phosphate sodium)

-Niacin (added as Niacinamide)
+Niacin (added as niacinamide)

 bad cholesterol vs good cholesterol

-Vitamin B6 (added as Pyridoxine Hydrochloride)
+Vitamin B6 (added as pyridoxine hydrochloride)

-Folate/Folic acid (added as Folic acid)
+Folate/Folic acid (added as folic acid)

 Vitamin B12 (added as Cyanocobalamin)